drand/drand-docs/blog/2025-01-31-how-many-5090-to-break-sha1.md

 With such power, you’d expect to find hundreds of collisions every second!
 But that's not technically true since the Bitcoin's dedicated hardware is actually very specialized and is meant to compute SHA-256 hashes.
 As a side note, the way the Bitcoin network relies on double SHA-256 hashing for its Proof of Work algorithm doesn’t help when it comes to collisions: any collision $\operatorname{SHA256}(x)=\operatorname{SHA256}(y)$ will necessarily also be a collision for  $$\operatorname{SHA256}(\operatorname{SHA256}(x))=\operatorname{SHA256}(\operatorname{SHA256}(y)).$$

 In a more realistic way, it would take less than a day to find a SHA-1 collision on a super-computer such as the one owned by the US Department of Energy's Oak Ridge National Laboratory (ORNL) named "Summit", and the fastest super-computer in the world, El Capitan, relies on a whopping 43,808 AMD MI300A GPUs, and each of these MI300A GPUs are able to pump at least 22GH/s (or $2^{34}$ H/s) SHA-1 computations (according to [some recent benchmarks](https://www.youtube.com/watch?v=D4aIl0tzILE)), meaning El Capitan can run $43808 \cdot 2^{34} \approx 2^{49}$ hashes per second on its GPUs, meaning it reaches the $2^{61.6}$ hashes required in roughly an hour!
 El Capitan however has an estimated cost of $600 million, so that might not be a cost-effective option…

+## Conclusion: finding a SHA-1 collision in 2025

 Finally, looking back at the prediction we quoted earlier, can we really find a SHA-1 chosen-prefix collision for less than \$10,000 in 2025?
 Well, not if we want it to finish in 2025 and assume an electricity price of \$0.18 per kWh, and also not using rented GPUs.
 But if we purchase just 2 RTX 5090s at \$1999 each (let’s assume you’re not getting the fancy, expensive versions), and have them running for the 413 days it would take them to find a SHA-1 **chosen-prefix collision** for roughly \$5065 of electricity cost, then we could find one for less than \$10,000!